benspector-mls/flashcards/README.md

 1. Run `npm install -g json-server` to install json server globally
 2. Create the `.json` file.
 We did this already: `db/flashcards.json`
-3. Split our terminal and run `json-server --watch db/flashcards.json --port 4000` to start a mock back-end server on port 4000.
+3. From the root of your vite project, split your terminal and run `json-server --watch db/flashcards.json --port 4000` to start a mock back-end server on port 4000.

 ![](./images/split-terminal.gif)